qinglin0624/qinglin0624.github.io/index.md

 ## Welcome to Brooke Gong's page

-Hello, I am currently an undergraduate in Duke Kunshan University, with my research under the supervision of [Prof. Ming Li](https://scholars.duke.edu/person/MingLi).
+Hello, I am currently a senior at Duke Kunshan University, with my research under the supervision of [Prof. Ming Li](https://scholars.duke.edu/person/MingLi).<br>

-My research interests include affective computing, multimodal behavior analysis, and knowledge transfer.
+I am studying affective computing and multimodal behavioral signal processing as well as their application in mental disorder diagnosis and intervention.

 In my spare time I enjoy working and thinking about the societal impact side of my research.
-I had a great time working as an undergraduate peer tutor at DKU, and being a soprano at DKU Choir.
+I had a great time working as an undergraduate peer tutor at DKU and being a soprano at DKU Choir.
 I also enjoy watching debates, playing the piano from time to time, and being an amateur badminton player outside work.

 ## Education